ibm-cloud-docs/sap-powervs/create-cos-instance.md

 ## When is this required?
 {: #solution-create-cos-instance-when}

-The [Power Virtual Server with VPC landing zone](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-pvs-inf-2dd486c7-b317-4aaa-907b-42671485ad96-global?catalog_query=aHR0cHM6Ly9jbG91ZC5pYm0uY29tL2NhdGFsb2c%2Fc2VhcmNoPXBvd2VyI3NlYXJjaF9yZXN1bHRz) comes with a storage bucket that is meant to be used for the installation files.
-If you deployed [Power Virtual Server with VPC landing zone](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-pvs-inf-2dd486c7-b317-4aaa-907b-42671485ad96-global?catalog_query=aHR0cHM6Ly9jbG91ZC5pYm0uY29tL2NhdGFsb2c%2Fc2VhcmNoPXBvd2VyI3NlYXJjaF9yZXN1bHRz) without using a stack solution, check the [Prerequisites](#prerequisites) and skip ahead to [Upload SAP installation binaries](#upload-sap-installation-binaries).
+The [Power Virtual Server with VPC landing zone](/catalog/architecture/deploy-arch-ibm-pvs-inf-2dd486c7-b317-4aaa-907b-42671485ad96-global?catalog_query=aHR0cHM6Ly9jbG91ZC5pYm0uY29tL2NhdGFsb2c%2Fc2VhcmNoPXBvd2VyI3NlYXJjaF9yZXN1bHRz) comes with a storage bucket that is meant to be used for the installation files.
+If you deployed [Power Virtual Server with VPC landing zone](/catalog/architecture/deploy-arch-ibm-pvs-inf-2dd486c7-b317-4aaa-907b-42671485ad96-global?catalog_query=aHR0cHM6Ly9jbG91ZC5pYm0uY29tL2NhdGFsb2c%2Fc2VhcmNoPXBvd2VyI3NlYXJjaF9yZXN1bHRz) without using a stack solution, check the [Prerequisites](#prerequisites) and skip ahead to [Upload SAP installation binaries](#upload-sap-installation-binaries).
 If you're using a stack solution, you need to create your own storage bucket to provide the installation files.
 In that case, follow every step in this tutorial.

 ## Prerequisites
 {: #solution-create-cos-instance-prerequisites}

 ### SAP Installation Binaries
+{: #solution-create-cos-instance-prereq-binaries}

 You need to obtain the HANA and Netweaver installation binaries from SAP.
 The required installation files depend on the version you're trying to install.
 To identify which files you need, check out the [PowerVS SAP repo](https://github.com/terraform-ibm-modules/terraform-ibm-powervs-sap/tree/main/solutions/ibm-catalog/sap-s4hana-bw4hana#2-sap-binaries-required-for-installation-and-folder-structure-in-ibm-cloud-object-storage-bucket) and the [sap_hana_install community role](https://github.com/sap-linuxlab/community.sap_install/tree/main/roles/sap_hana_install#sap-hana-software-installation-sar-files).

 ### IBMCloud CLI Installation and Setup (optional)
+{: #solution-create-cos-instance-prereq-ibmcloud-cli}

 If you'd like to use the {{site.data.keyword.cloud_notm}} CLI instead of the {{site.data.keyword.cloud_notm}} console in your browser, you need to install and setup the {{site.data.keyword.cloud_notm}} CLI and the object storage plugin.
 For installation instructions for your operating system, please refer to the [IBMCloud CLI documentation](/docs/cli?topic=cli-getting-started).